By Steven Morris.

 A similar setup was recently discovered at the Hinkley Point C nuclear power station construction site on the Somerset coast – 25 miles (40km) north-west of Somerton – and it has echoes of grave profiles in Spain and Italy.

-Other finds include “grave goods” such as pottery and jewelery, while one pot that was dug up contained a chicken wing.
+Other finds include “grave goods” such as pottery and jewelry, while one pot that was dug up contained a chicken wing.
 A coin from the time of Emperor Vespasian, who ruled from AD69 to AD79, and a piece of carved bone, most likely from a knife handle, were also uncovered.

 Steve Membery, an archaeologist and member of the South West Heritage Trust, which has overseen the excavations, said: “This site is a significant discovery.
 The individuals were evidently of some status.
 Most graves in Roman Britain are pretty much a rectangular cut with someone laid on their back.
 They’ve actually built these graves.
 There’s been a lot more care taken over these.”